Pronator teres syndrome

 - proximal forearm: thickened proximal edge of the flexor digitorum superficialis muscle

 In complete pronator teres syndrome, affected muscles are the pronator teres (PT), flexor carpi radialis (FCR), palmaris longus (PL), flexor digitorum superficialis (FDS), along with muscles innervated by the anterior interosseous nerve.

-Ultrasound and MRI are the two imaging modalities which best lend themselves to investigating entrapment syndromes.
-Next to directly visualising direct causes [e.g. primary nerve or sheath tumors, ganglion cysts, osseous spurs, anatomical variants (e.g. Gantzer muscle), recognising pathological muscle signal patterns on MRI can inversely point to the affected nerve.
+Ultrasound and MRI are the two imaging modalities that best lend themselves to investigating entrapment syndromes.
+Next to directly visualizing direct causes [e.g. primary nerve or sheath tumors, ganglion cysts, osseous spurs, anatomical variants (e.g. Gantzer muscle), recognizing pathological muscle signal patterns on MRI can inversely point to the affected nerve.

 Look for the pattern of muscle signal changes on fluid-sensitive (STIR, PD, or T2W fat sat) sequences to uncover the affected nerve.

-In PTS, the pronator teres (PT), flexor carpi radialis (FCR), palmaris longus (PL), flexor digitorum superficialis (FDS) will reveal hyperintense signal changes secondary to denervation oedema, which can occur 24-48 hours after an inciting event; electromyography, the most sensitive neurophysiological study for inferring denervation syndromes, needs 7-14 days to show pattern changes.
+In PTS, the pronator teres (PT), flexor carpi radialis (FCR), palmaris longus (PL), flexor digitorum superficialis (FDS) will reveal hyperintense signal changes secondary to denervation edema, which can occur 24-48 hours after an inciting event; electromyography, the most sensitive neurophysiological study for inferring denervation syndromes, needs 7-14 days to show pattern changes.

 Conservative treatment may be effective in 50–70% of cases with extremity rest and non-steroidal anti-inflammatory drugs.
 Corticosteroids have also been used.
 Surgical decompression is indicated in space-occupying lesions and failure of conservative treatment over 12 weeks, with success rates of up to 90% 6.

 Pronator-teres syndrome must be differentially diagnosed from: